bGuru Terms of Service

 Under-18 protections that still apply at 16+.
 Several jurisdictions impose protections on users under 18 that operate independently of the consent-age threshold; bGuru honours these for its 16- and 17-year-old users:

 - United Kingdom (ICO Children's Code).
-The Information Commissioner's Office Age Appropriate Design Code applies to any service likely to be accessed by children, defined as under-18s, regardless of the user's individual age of consent. bGuru honours the Code's data-minimisation principles for users aged 16 and 17: we do not carry out profiling for the purpose of targeted advertising, we do not serve behavioural or interest-based advertising, and default privacy settings for under-18 users are set to the highest level of protection consistent with the Service's functionality.
+The Information Commissioner's Office Age Appropriate Design Code applies to any service likely to be accessed by children, defined as under-18s, regardless of the user's individual age of consent. bGuru honours the Code's data-minimisation principles for users aged 16 and 17: we do not carry out profiling for the purpose of targeted advertising; we do not serve behavioural or interest-based advertising to users under 18 at any version of the Service. bGuru does serve non-personalized contextual ads (via Google AdMob NPA mode) to users including those aged 16–17; for those users bGuru applies Google's current age-restricted ad-treatment settings available in the Google Mobile Ads SDK, ensuring no IDFA or GAID is read and Google applies its own child-directed ad protections.
+Default privacy settings for under-18 users are set to the highest level of protection consistent with the Service's functionality.

 Deferred markets (parental-consent infrastructure required — v1.1).
 Two jurisdictions cannot be opened at the 16+ baseline because their applicable regimes require verifiable parental consent for users above 16: